-Customers' securities transactions are recorded on a settlement date basis with related commission revenue and expenses recorded on a trade-date basis.
+Customers' securities transactions are recorded on a settlement date basis.
 Securities owned by customers, including those that collateralize margin or other similar transactions, are not reflected in the Statement of Financial Condition as the Company does not have title to those assets.
 In the event of uncompleted transactions on settlement date, the Company records corresponding receivables and payables, respectively.
 The carrying value of the receivables and payables approximates their fair values.